dpbataller/DPBFacebookLogin/README.md

  	![DPBLoginViewController image](http://imageshack.com/a/img835/3121/lrzn.png)

-3. Compile the code and you're ¡Ready to play!
+3. Compile the code and ¡Volià!

 > You can read full instrucctions about this procces on [Facebook Docs](https://developers.facebook.com/docs/ios/getting-started)